PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 ```

 **_Note_** : Despite being a primitive value representing "no value," **`typeof null`** returns **`"object"`**.
 This is a known JavaScript quirk.

+## 📌 Comments in JavaScript

+Comments in JavaScript help us write explanations within the code.
+They are ignored by the JavaScript engine & do not affect execution.